thetredev/udm/README.md

 # Edit or equip the first inventory
 guns 1

+# The first inventory is now selected and the player will spawn with those weapons.
+# The command guns without any argument will now default to inventory 1.

+# Edit the first inventory
+guns

 # Edit or equip the second inventory
 guns 2

+# The command guns without any argument will now default to inventory 2.
+guns

 # ...
 ```